 This charge is usually borne equally by the parties.
 It is not possible for Arts Law to ascertain the cost of the process up front - this is something the parties should discuss with the expert before proceeding.
 It should be noted that Arts Law cannot dictate the fees that ADR practitioners charge.
 There are a small number of pro bono ADR practitioners which may be available to parties in significant financial distress.

-More information regarding the Arts Law's ADR Service.
+For more information regarding the Arts Law's ADR Service please go to